jeftegoes/AwsOverview/AWS CICD.md

   - If the date and time on your EC2 instance are not set correctly, they might not match the signature date of your deployment request, which CodeDeploy rejects.
 - Check log files to understand deployment issues:
   - For Amazon Linux, Ubuntu, and RHEL log files stored at `/opt/codedeploy-agent/deployment-root/deployment- logs/codedeploy-agent-deployments.log`.

+## 7.9.
+CodeBuild support SDK and CLI

+- To use one the AWS SDKs or tools to automate AWS CodeBuild.
+- If you want to use the AWS CLI to run CodeBuild.

 # 8. AWS CodeStar